morskyjezek/LCWA-MODS/README.md

 `lcwaE0008846,lcwaE0008263,lcwaE0008338,lcwaE0008918,lcwaE0008001`

-These are some previous generation records, which have slight variety in format and naming convention.
+These are some previous generation records, which illustrate slight differences in format and naming convention.

 * `lcwa00097019` _Brazilian Presidential Election 2010 Web Archive_